DMDirc/Meta/README.md

     > To ssh://user@dmdirc.com:29418/client
     > * [new branch]      HEAD -> refs/publish/master

+Gerrit is configured to require 'Change-Id' lines to ease the process of pushing updated patchsets.
+The root gradle project contains a task to automatically install a commit message hook for each of the submodules; just execute:

+    ./gradlew installCommitIdHook

 ### Meta and Util repositories

 For this repository and the util repository we welcome pull requests on GitHub.